The Arab American Community

 Arab American Population

-- Today there are approximately 3 million Arab Americans in the U.S.
+- Today there are over 3.5 million Arab Americans in the U.S.

 - About one of every three Arab Americans lives in one of the nation’s six largest metropolitan areas.